-There are many strategies contractors and developers can use to minimalize risk while increasing margins.
+Contractors and developers can use many strategies to minimize risk while increasing margins.
 Improvements such as more accurate estimating, structured procurement, schedule management, and lean construction all contribute to cost-saving efficiencies.
 But there’s one strategy that’s relatively quick and easy to implement immediately: value engineering.

-There has been a lot of talk about value engineering lately in the greater New York City region.
-This approach to procurement allows developers and contractors in all five boroughs and Long Island to use other materials or processes to reduce costs.
-However, substitutions must still meet all functionality, quality, and aesthetics criteria.
+Industry experts have been talking about how value engineering is used in the greater New York City region.
+This approach to procurement allows developers and contractors in all five boroughs and Long Island to substitute materials or processes to reduce costs.
+However, these substitutions must still meet all functionality, quality, and aesthetics criteria.
 It’s important to remember that this strategy is very different from cost-cutting, in which quality suffers.

-While the concept makes sense, it’s not always easy to put into practice.
-That’s because few contractors are working with commercial building materials suppliers who want to do more work to save money for contractors.
+While the value engineering concept makes sense, it’s not always easy to put into practice.
+That’s because few contractors are working with commercial building materials suppliers who want to work to save money for contractors.
 So unless contractors can find high-integrity suppliers committed to the value engineering approach, it’s challenging to incorporate the process into most projects.

 However, at Metro Interior Distributors, our trusted sales team is committed to the value engineering approach.
-This means that our staff can improve the material value for many aspects of commercial contracting projects, including insulation, exterior sheathing or exterior panels, drywall, steel frames, suspended and acoustical ceiling tiles, and grids, soundproofing, lumber, fasteners, adhesives, firestop, fire safety doors, personal protection equipment (PPE), and job site protection equipment.
+This means that our staff can increase value for materials on many commercial contracting projects, including insulation, exterior sheathing or exterior panels.
+This approach can also be used for drywall, steel frames, suspended and acoustical ceiling tiles, and grids.
+We also apply these concepts to soundproofing, lumber, fasteners, adhesives, firestop, fire safety doors, personal protection equipment (PPE), and job site protection equipment.

-While we know that saving customers money may also mean we make less on any given sale, we also believe that helping our customers succeed is the best investment we can make.
-Maybe that’s why, since 1983, we’ve grown bigger and more profitable each year, not by going for short-term profits, but by putting customers first, every time.
+While we know that saving customers money may also mean we make less on any given sale, we believe that helping our customers succeed is a good investment.
+Maybe that’s why, since 1983, we’ve grown bigger and more profitable each year.
+However, we didn’t grow by chasing short-term profits.
+Instead, we put customers first, every time.

 Many developers and contractors like the idea of value engineering, but they’re unsure how to get started.
 At Metro, we get started by asking these five questions.

-- Which materials or methods should we assess?
 While it may be tempting to start by applying value engineering techniques to every specification, this is usually impractical.
 It can also present issues further down the line.
 That’s why the Metro teams encourage customers to start by focusing.
-To ensure that value engineering meets all criteria, it’s essential to move through the process carefully and methodically, working with one product at a time.
+To ensure that value engineering meets all criteria, move through the process carefully and methodically, working with one product at a time.

-3. What alternatives are available, and how will they affect the project?
 Once we know what we’re working with and all the associated requirements, it’s time to research possible substitutions.
 Contractors and developers often tell us that using a knowledgeable building supplies company like Metro saves them time and money.
 We can bring deep knowledge about a range of alternatives.
 For example, we might recommend that a ceiling contractor use a value engineering approach to identify options for the brand they usually use.
 The alternate solutions will meet or exceed aesthetic and functional requirements.
-But they may also bring added benefits that affect the project in unexpected ways.
+But solutions may also bring added benefits that affect the project in unexpected ways.
 Perhaps the value engineering solution is packed differently, so it’s easier to store on-site.
 Or maybe it’s lighter, easier to cut, or less likely to absorb moisture.